 Statistical analysis

 The clinical data were calculated as mean value with standard deviation, median value with range, and rate with 95% confidence interval (CI).
-In comparison between the two groups, Student’s t-test was used on analyzing numerical values, and chi-square and Fisher’s exact tests were used on analyzing rate values.
+In comparison between the two groups, Student’s t-test was used to analyze numerical values.
+Chi-square and Fisher’s exact tests were used to analyze rate values.
 A P-value < 0.05 was considered to indicate statistical significance.
 Statistical analyses were performed using SPSS version 23.0 for Windows (IBM Japan, Ltd., Japan).

 RESULTS